team-dev-docs/devdocsprod-dev-docs/docs/Internal-Docs/_Internal-Docs-Configuration-Options.md

-## Example of an Internal Dev-Docs Config
+  ## Example of an internal Dev-Docs config

 ```
 {